dotnet/Silk.NET/README.md

 Nothing here yet, but don't worry - we're working on it.

+Several examples can be found in the `examples` folder.

+You can find the Lab in the `src/Lab` folder.
+While many of these projects demonstrate functionality of Silk, these are intended more as experiments and tests for the library itself, and often demonstrate bad programming practices.
+Use with caution!

 # Join the conversation

 Come chat with us on [Discord](https://discord.gg/DTHHXRt)!